 Among the genes that we inherited are significant genes involved in obesity, rheumatoid arthritis, high cholesterol levels, and how we react to antipsychotic drugs.

-The previous complete Neanderthal analysis suggested that Neanderthals starting breeding with archaic modern humans around 100,000 years ago, but the new analysis pushes that back even further to between 130,000 to 145,000 years ago.
+The previous complete Neanderthal analysis suggested that Neanderthals started breeding with archaic modern humans around 100,000 years ago, but the new analysis pushes that back even further to between 130,000 and 145,000 years ago.

-They also found that Neanderthal genes play in human sleep patterns, as determined by the body’s circadian rhythms.
-This is medically important information since circadian rhythms affect variation in blood levels of glucose, insulin, and leptin, which controls our appetite.
-It also underpins short sleep episodes, sleeps deprivation and poor-quality sleep – associated with diabetes, metabolic syndrome, increased appetite, and obesity.
+They also found that Neanderthal genes play a role in human sleep patterns, as determined by the body’s circadian rhythms.
+This is medically important information since circadian rhythms affect variation in blood levels of glucose, insulin, and leptin, which control our appetite.
+It also underpins short sleep episodes, sleep deprivation, and poor-quality sleep, associated with diabetes, metabolic syndrome, increased appetite, and obesity.

 They found genes linked to the height of adults as well as the stature reached by children at 10 years of age, the pulse rate, and the distribution of fat in the legs.
 Lastly, they found Neanderthal genes that determine our mood, as influenced by our exposure to sunlight, even those that determine if we like to eat pork or not.